 Roma Norte – You’ll find most tourists and expats stay or live here.
 It’s hip and trendy, and there are tons of restaurants, cafes and boutiques.
 If you are looking for fun nightlife, this is the place to go.

-La Condesa – Another tourist and expat favorite, this neighborhood is right next to Roma Norte.
+La Condesa – Another tourist and foreigner favorite, this neighborhood is right next to Roma Norte.
 It’s also hip and trendy, but a bit more quiet.
 There are many great restaurants and 2 beautiful parks: Parque España and Parque México.

 Centro: The historical city center is vibrant with lots of hustle and bustle.
 You’ll find the Zocalo here, as well as many taco spots, lots of history and beautiful historical architecture!